 5.1 Sustainability of the movement: A viable movement is one with real results, strong leaders at every level, broad support, motivated volunteers and multiple diverse funding sources.
 To achieve these goals, we will work with local and state leaders to ensure that federal Safe Routes to School funds are spent and translate into completed, successful Safe Routes to School programs, jobs and infrastructure.
 We will also collaborate with the Federal Highway Administration and the National Center for Safe Routes to School to lead the movement by disseminating successes, shaping evaluation plans and holding the bi-annual national conference.
-A number of the tactics outlined in prior sections also ensure that more organizations and partners include Safe Routes to School in their plans and promotional efforts.
-Finally, through the state and local policy change tactics outlined in strategic focus area #2 and leadership development described in strategic focus area #3, more states and local communities will provide additional funding to Safe Routes to School.
+A number of the tactics outlined in prior sections also ensure that more organizations and partners include Safe Routes to School and healthy community design in their plans and promotional efforts.
+Finally, through the state and local policy change tactics outlined in strategic focus area #2 and leadership development described in strategic focus area #3, more states and local communities will provide additional funding to Safe Routes to School and supportive policy changes that encourage safety and physical activity.
+We will continue to examine the environment for Safe Routes to School and seek to stay on the forefront of trends.